 - Tightly coupled business processes/applications preventing the company from adapting to changing business requirements

-- Shrinking labor pool expertise on legacy systems
+- Shrinking labor pool of expertise on legacy systems

 We bring expertise, developed through years of experience, into the process of modernizing and migrating legacy systems, architectures and processes.
 In our Modernization projects, we pursue the following benefits: